The Misplaced Modifier

 Churning in the Atlantic Ocean, we anxiously watched the weather report for information about the hurricane.

 Churning in the Atlantic Ocean is a participle phrase.
-In the current sentence, it is describing the pronoun we.
+In this sentence, it is describing the pronoun we.
 How illogical!
 We cannot churn in an ocean!

 Raymond wore his one collared shirt to the job interview, which was unfortunately stained with yellow mustard.

 Which was unfortunately stained with yellow mustard is an adjective clause.
-In the sentence above, it is describing interview, the noun in front.
-But an interview can't get stained with mustard!
+In the sentence above, this clause is describing interview, the noun in front.
+But an interview cannot get stained with a condiment!

 Know how to fix a misplaced modifier.